 Why Dogs Get Dental Disease:

 Dental problems are generally associated with highly processed manufactured pet foods, especially those with cereals, corn wheat and gluten.
 Glutens, leave micro-particles adhering to the teeth.
 If these are not scrubbed off by natural gnawing quality food and natural dogs treats or then dental disease will flourish.

 Commercial pet foods, many of which contain high levels of sugars and carbohydrates are cited as the main cause of the dramatic rise in dental disease in our pets.

 What You Need to Do:

 Are sugar, wheat, corn and gluten mentioned?
 If so consider looking for a food that does not have any of those ingredients.

 I rate the ones that scored well, by ingredients and with my own dog’s approval ratings, as healthy tasty and free of grains and artificial ingredients, colourants and dangerous E-numbers.

 (2) All Natural Air Dried Treats I also give my dogs totally Natural Air Dried Treats.
 The best five for dental hygiene are Calves Hooves, Beef Scalp, Bulls Pizzles, Cows Horn and Himalayan Yak Milk turned into a super hard cheese

-They used to label them as indestructible, that has been removed some time ago after dogs chewed lumps off and became very ill.
+They used to label them as indestructible, which has been removed some time ago after dogs chewed lumps off and became very ill.
 Read this story (3) Dog Nearly Died From Defective Kong

 Your dog’s overall health and lifespan can be affected by dental disease.
 Kidney, heart and liver disease is rife in our dogs. many caused by not looking after our dog’s teeth.